What are IoT Wearable apps?

 Wearable Apps can access device hardware such as sensors, transceivers etc. Wearable apps receive data from the device hardware and utilize this data with the help of the network with which they are connected, and give the desired result.

 The health wearable device app is mainly deployed for remote patient monitoring, and treatment and also for rehabilitation purposes.
 The sensors collect the patient health data and the device may process this data somewhat before transmitting it to the Internet for further analysis.
 The device may also receive data to enable the user to make further decisions.
 Its further uses under the health category are:

 Health Treatment & Rehabilitation Wearable Systems

-The IoT rehabilitation devices is helpful for disabled patients in maintaining and improving their physical or mental abilities.
+IoT rehabilitation devices are helpful for disabled patients in maintaining and improving their physical or mental abilities.

 Health Monitoring Wearable Systems

 Based on the type of sensors used, health monitoring wearable apps are classified into 5 types.

 - Bio-potential sensors: electroencephalography (EEG), electrocardiography (ECG), electromyography (EMG), and photoplesmography (PPG) and etc.

 Activity recognition and sports Wearables